Bins19/Battleship/README.md

 # Battleship
-The naval battle game in Python
+The naval battle game in Python with a graphical interface